kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### §151.81   Taxiway paving.

 \(a\) The construction, alteration, and repair of taxiways needed to expedite the flow of ground traffic between runways and aircraft parking areas available for general public use are eligible items under the program.
 Taxiways to serve an area or facility that is primarily for the exclusive or near exclusive use of a tenant or operator that does not furnish aircraft servicing to the public are not eligible.
-In addition, the policies on resealing or refilling joints, as set forth in §151.77, apply also to taxiway paving.
+In addition, the policies on resealing or refilling joints, as set forth in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.77   Runway paving: General rules.|§151.77]], apply also to taxiway paving.

 \(b\) Appendix D of this part sets forth typical eligible and ineligible items of taxiway paving.

 ### §151.83   Aprons.

 \(a\) The construction, alteration, and repair of aprons are eligible program items upon being shown that they are needed as public use facilities.
 An apron to serve an area that is primarily for the exclusive or near exclusive use of a tenant or operator who does not furnish aircraft servicing to the public is not eligible.
-In addition, the policies on resealing or refilling joints, as set forth in §151.77 apply also to apron paving.
+In addition, the policies on resealing or refilling joints, as set forth in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.77   Runway paving: General rules.|§151.77]] apply also to apron paving.

 \(b\) In determining public use for the purposes of this section, the current use being made of a hangar governs, unless there is definite information regarding its future use.
 In the case of an apron area being built for future hangars, it should be shown that early hangar development is assured and that the hangars will be public facilities.